History and Application of AI

 Artificial Intelligence (AI) in E-commerce:

-AI is giving the e-commerce industry a competitive advantage, and it is becoming increasingly demanded in the market.
-Shoppers can use AI to find related products in their preferred size, color, or brand.
+AI is providing the e-commerce industry with a competitive edge, gaining increasing demand in the market.
+Shoppers leverage AI to discover related products based on preferences like size, color, or brand.

 Artificial Intelligence (AI) in Education:

-In the future, AI could serve as a personal virtual tutor for pupils, available at any time and from any location.
+Looking ahead, AI holds the potential to act as a personal virtual tutor for pupils, accessible at any time and from any location.